 - Around 21 UO Japanese language credits per semester

 - Plus around 3 UO credits per content class

 Note: UO credits listed here are estimates and are subject to change.
 One credit at JWU is equal to 1.5 UO quarter credits.

-During fall semester 2019, you may choose between living with a homestay family or in a ‘share house’ apartment off-campus.
-In spring semester 2020, you may also choose to live in the JWU dorm on-campus with Japanese students (the dorm is undergoing renovations until spring 2020).
+You may choose between living with a homestay family, in a ‘share house’ apartment off-campus, or in the JWU dorm on-campus with Japanese students.
 The dormitory provides single rooms and some meals as well as access to a kitchen.
 Campus is located in a relatively quiet area, but there are nearby reasonably-priced restaurants.
 Please note that dormitory living in Japan typically involves a curfew and cleaning duties.

 Up to 3 UO students per year will receive a dorm subsidy from JWU which will waive the majority of housing-related costs if students stay in the dormitory.
 This makes the dorm the most affordable housing option, and the cost of the dorm with the subsidy is reflected in the student budget.
 See the student budget for additional information about the costs of the different housing options.

 Dates and Deadlines